Kang-geophysics/nvim-starter-pack/README.md

+# Introductions
+I made this repository to study how to use Neovim.

 # Neovim
 - Vim is a text editor tool that supports advanced functions through lots of plugins.
 - The shortcut keys are the same as Vim, but can be customized through key mappings.